 Aluminium (Alusuisse contract)

-A series of long dated aluminium options were bought from Allusuisse in March 1999 extends beyond December 2003.
+A series of long dated aluminium options were bought from Allusuisse in March 1999 which extend beyond December 2003.
 The vega of the position is $2m at 30 September 1999.
 The vega is the amount by which the valuation of the position changes per a 1% move in volatility.
 To price the aluminium, MGL extrapolated quoted LME volatilities forward on a linear basis and reduced the extrapolated prices by 0.05% volatility for every month beyond 27 months.

 In April 1999 MGL sold some of the position to Morgan Stanley at 0.3% volatility.
 KPMG were not concerned about this, as they considered that this would back up MGL’s volatilities.
 The extrapolation of the LME curve was deemed to be the most judgmental area in the accounts.
+For an up-to-date analysis of the valuation of this contract see section 5.3.

 MG Limited company only workpapers

-MG Limited consists of two divisions, MGL and MGLB ‘MG Physical’.
+MG Limited keeps two distinct sets of books, MGL and MGLB ‘MG Physical’.

-MGL is the largest ring broker on the LME.
+MGL is one of the largest ring broker on the LME.
 MGL execute client trades and take out proprietary positions.
 Income is derived from commissions, either flat fee or on spread, and from proprietary trading positions.
 Both client and proprietary positions are on the same book.

 MGL trades in a wide range of metals including aluminium, aluminium alloy, copper, nickel, lead, tin, and zinc.
 MGL’s main activity is in future contracts trading and metal options, both exchange traded and OTC.